 Head to Sintra and explore the Pena Palace

 To explore the Moorish Castle and Pena Palace you have to hop on a bus 434 from the town centre to reach the hilltop.
-We used the same bus via tour to reach the Pena Palace – the good thing was it was reserved for tour passengers only.
+We used the same bus via a tour to reach the Pena Palace – the good thing was it was reserved for tour passengers only.
 The bus can get pretty crowded otherwise.

-The Pena Palace is situated at the second highest point of the Serra da Sintra mountain at a height of 480 metres and it is a very demanding uphill hike from the town centre of Sintra.
+The Pena Palace is situated at the second-highest point of the Serra da Sintra mountain at a height of 480 metres and it is a very demanding uphill hike from the town centre of Sintra.
 We do not recommend hiking or driving there as there is very little car parking.

 The Palacio Nacional da Pena is one of the popular tourist attractions in the whole of Portugal.
 The castle is characterized by bright yellow and red paints.
-The style of architecture is 19th century Romanticism style.
+The style of architecture is in the 19th century Romanticism style.
 The palace shines brightly against the lush green Parque de Pena forest.

 It will take you 1 hour to visit the Pena Palace rooms, which is worth it.
 You can see so many remnants of the Arab architectural features inside the palace rooms and terraces.
 The Moorish Castle can be seen from one of the tea rooms as well.
 Unlike most palaces where there are beautiful frescoes, this one is uniquely different with cravings.

-The Pena Palace park is another attraction, which takes another 1-2 hours of walk, hike, relax and repeat rhythm.
+The Pena Palace park is another attraction, which takes another 1-2 hours of walk, hike, relax, and repeat rhythm.
 There is so much to see there.